cgly/AutoCue/TextAttack/README.md

 # TextAttack

 We have adopted a widely used text adversarial framework *TextAttack*(https://github.com/QData/TextAttack) and made some modifications to adapt to targeted attacks.
+We observe the targeted attack performance of existing methods and use those as baseline models.

 --------------